-don.
-Surgical repair was required for irrigation, debridement, tendon repair, and repair of a capsular defect with an autograft.
+tion, debridement, tendon repair, and repair of a capsular defect with an autograft.
 The patient healed the laceration within one month of surgery with no complication.
 He regained full dorsiflexory strength at his metatarsophalangeal joint with some residual stiffness to the joint.